 – 50 lb medicine ball: 4.5 inches of sinkage.

 – 100 lb medicine ball: 5.5 inches of sinkage.

-While you’re going to encounter some instant sinkage in the soft foam at the top, by the time you sink through those layers, you are going to find the wrapped coils and experience amazing support.
-This combo will interest a wide range of sleepers, but will suit back and stomach sleepers the most.
+While you’re likely to experience some instant sinkage in the soft foam on top, by the time you sink through those layers, you’ll find the wrapped coils and experience amazing support.
+This combo will interest a vast assortment of sleepers, but will satisfy back and stomach sleepers in particular.

 365 Night Risk-Free Sleep Trial and Guarantee